uio-bmi/immuneML/docs/source/galaxy/how_to_classify_immune_repertoires.rst

 subsequences separated by a region of varying nucleotide or amino acid length.
 Thus, the subsequences ‘EDNA’, ‘EDGNA’ and ‘EDGAGAGNA’ may all be considered to be part of the same motif: ‘ED’ followed by ‘NA’ with a gap of 0 – 5 amino acids in between.

-Note that in any case, the (sub)sequences that are associated with the ‘positive’ class may still be present in the ‘negative’ class, albeit at a lower level.
+Note that in any case, the (sub)sequences that are associated with the ‘positive’ class may still be present in the ‘negative’ class, albeit at a lower rate.

 Training a machine learning model
 ----------------------------------